codeinabox/cv/cv.md

  * Bespoke PHP development using frameworks (Zend, BBC Forge, Silex, Symfony, CodeIgniter, Kohana, and CakePHP), and libraries (Twig, Doctrine, and Guzzle)
  * JavasScript development both client-side - vanilla JavaScript, jQuery and frameworks including AngularJS – and server-side using Node and Express
  * Test driven PHP development (TDD)  using PHPUnit and Hudson for continuous integration
- * Client side and TDD and BDD using Jasmine
+ * Client side and TDD and BDD using Jasmine, Should, Mocha and Supertest
  * Using build tools including Gulp, Grunt, Less or Sass to manage front-end workflows
  * Data modelling in both relational ie SQL and schema-less databases including MongoDB and Atom store
  * Document indexing and search using Apache Solr